 Speaking with other people with M.E.

 Whether it’s online or face to face.
-We don’t experienced the same things, but there is still a lot in common and speaking to others who experience the same thing really helped me at the start.
+We don’t experienced the exact same things, but there is still a lot in common and speaking to others who experience similar things really helped me at the start.
 I’m not doing it anymore though.
 I do occasionally share with people either recently diagnosed themselves or who have a friend or family with M.E.

 I still remember a meet up where everyone was clumsy, dropping their spoon, forgetting the sentence they had just started etc… it felt so good to not be the only one like that.

 Not making plans